DmytriiTsybuliak/DmytriiTsybuliak/README.md

 # Hi there, I'm Dmytrii Tsybuliak! 👋

 I’m a **Full Stack Developer**.
-I recently completed the GoIT course on Full Stack Development(Sep 2024).
+I have completed the GoIT course on Full Stack Development.
+By the way I have bachelor degree of Computer Science.

 ### 🌟 About me
 - HTML, CSS, DOM API;